 Our circulation desk is staffed by

-friendly library volunteers.
+helpful and friendly library volunteers.

 Are you passionate about what we're doing?
 Let us know!
 We're always looking for people to help make our vision a reality, and will gladly help you find a way to volunteer that best suits your skills and interests.